 Mahd foundational question

-How do we move our current culture towards an appropriate relationship with the land?
+How do we move our societies towards a regenerative relationship with the land?”

 You can also learn more about the nuances of the project in a yarn I had with Tyson Yunkaporta's The Other Others podcast.